anthonyjatoba/codewars/7 kyu/Growth of a Population/README.md

 the function `nb_year` should return `n` number of entire years needed to get a population greater or equal to `p`.

-aug is an integer, percent a positive or null number, p0 and p are positive integers (> 0)
+aug is an integer, percent a positive or null floating number, p0 and p are positive integers (> 0)

 ```
 Examples:
 nb_year(1500, 5, 100, 5000) -> 15
 nb_year(1500000, 2.5, 10000, 2000000) -> 10
 ```

+#### Note:
-Note: Don't forget to convert the percent parameter as a percentage in the body of your function: if the parameter percent is 2 you have to convert it to 0.02.
+Don't forget to convert the percent parameter as a percentage in the body of your function: if the parameter percent is 2 you have to convert it to 0.02.